piranha/gostatic/README.md

 - `markdown` - process content as Markdown.
   `markdown` without any arguments will not do any code-block highlighting.
   `markdown chroma=monokai` will use the [Chroma][chroma] highlighter to highlight code blocks, using the Monokai style, with inline CSS styles.
-(No .css file needed)
+(No .css file needed).
   You can see the styles at the [Chroma style previewer][chromaStyles1].
   The official list of styles is in the [Chroma repo here][chromaStyles2].

 [chroma]: https://github.com/alecthomas/chroma
 [chromaStyles1]: https://xyproto.github.io/splash/docs/